gassonexe/riot-autologger/README.md

+## Disclaimer ⚠️

+This tool is intended **solely for educational and personal use**.
+It is **not affiliated with, endorsed by, or approved by Riot Games Inc.**

+⚠️ **Important Notice:**
+Using this application **may violate Riot Games’ Terms of Service**, particularly regarding automation of the login process.
+By using this tool, you acknowledge the potential consequences, including **account suspension, bans, or other actions** taken by Riot Games.

+The author assumes **no responsibility** for any outcomes resulting from the use of this software.
+**Use at your own risk.**

 # Riot AutoLogger 🎮

 AutoLogger is a simple Python desktop application that automates logging into Riot Games Client accounts.
 It uses a graphical interface to manage multiple saved accounts and automates the login process by interacting with the Riot Client window using GUI automation.